-- 101 Within the process of assessments of CoI, the valuers should provide the RAs with information about personal and financial ties with the relevant entity that could be perceived as material CoI.
-Below is a non-exhaustive list of elements that can be considered in the assessment by the RAs: - The valuer is a creditor of the relevant entity or has taken out leasing services from the relevant entity; - The relevant entity is an important profit contributor for the firm; - The firm holds significant investments in assets managed by the relevant entity; and - Transaction related services provided by a potential valuer might be connected with the financing operations of the relevant entity.
+- 102 Within the process of assessing Col, the valuers should provide the RAs with information about personal and financial ties with the relevant entity that could be perceived as material Col. Below is a non-exhaustive list of elements that can be considered in the assessment by the RAs: - the valuer is a creditor of the relevant entity or has taken out leasing services from the relevant entity; - the relevant entity is a significant profit contributor for the firm; - the firm holds significant investments in assets managed by the relevant entity; and - transaction-related services provided by a potential valuer might be connected with the financing operations of the relevant entity.